capitalone/otvPlots/README.md

 library(otvPlots)
 ```

-## Check out the documentation to see all of the options, the parameters and their definitions, and many usage examples
+## Check out the documentation to see all of the options, the parameters and their definitions, and many examples
 ```
 ?PlotWrapper
 ?PlotVar